ZentiSP/Info/README.md

 - Blender 3D And other stuff related to 3D
 - Database & MySql
-- Javascript : React
+- Javascript : Pure javascirpt and liberies
+- Networking

 ## 📫 How to reach me

 ## 🚀 Projects

 - Portfolio Website
-- Unity 3D game

-## 🤝 Let's Connect!

-I'm always open to collaboration and networking.
-Let's connect and explore exciting opportunities together!

----
+- School project 👀